‘CODE: Debugging the Gender Gap’

 Join Women In Technology and Atlanta Girls’ School for a screening of CODE: Debugging the Gender Gap – a film that explores why women are underrepresented in tech today and provokes us to think about solutions to grow female representation in the industry.

-The screening will be followed by a panel discussion featuring Angie Brown, Rachel Bagnell, and Wendy Frazier, who are leading women in the tech arena.
+The screening will be followed by a panel discussion moderated by Bronwyn Morgan, featuring Angie Brown, Rachel Bagnell, and Wendy Frazier, who are leading women in the tech arena.

 Angie Brown is Vice President of Technology – Store Systems at The Home Depot.
 Upon graduating from the University of Georgia with a degree in Management Information Systems, Angie joined the Home Depot as an entry-level software developer.
 Since then, she has held roles of increasing responsibility and currently supports the in-store technology systems in Home Depot’s 2200 stores across North America.
 Angie and her team have also played a significant part in The Home Depot’s interconnected retail journey with several key deliverables for our strategic objectives, including implementing an order management system which powers all of our interconnected orders, homedepot.com and our in-store ordering platform.
 Outside of work, Angie enjoys spending time with her husband and two daughters.